 There are many reasons you might need x-rays in your lifetime—breaks, sprains, coughs, you name it!
 It is a tool widely used in medical offices, including each Urgency Room location.
 Our state-of-the-art facilities are stocked with equipment that can comprehensively and accurately assess and diagnose the coughs, aches and pains you come through our doors with.
 Owned and operated by the Emergency Physicians Professional Association, some of highest quality physicians in the Twin Cities put their know-how into all they do at The Urgency Room.

-Not only is each Urgency Room in Eagan, Vadnais Heights and Woodbury outfitted with the necessary equipment to ensure accurate and fast care, but each is open from 8:00 AM to 10:00 PM 365 days of the year.
+Not only is each Urgency Room in Eagan, Vadnais Heights and Woodbury outfitted with the necessary equipment to ensure accurate and fast care, but each is open from 8:00 AM to 9:00 PM 365 days of the year.
 That means no matter if you are seeking care on Christmas or the weekend, our Urgency Room physicians and staff are waiting to help you now.
-Each location’s waiting times are updated live so you know what to expect when it comes to waiting.
-Long gone are the days of wasting an entire Saturday waiting for the medical care you need now.

 Whether you have a cough that won’t go away, an allergy that’s stuffing you up or a bone you suspect is broken, The Urgency Room can help you.
 Along with our high-complexity labs, CT scanners and highly knowledgeable physicians, our X-ray machines could be the key to finding, assessing and diagnosing your medical needs.